 Board Diversity Policy

-The Board adopted a written diversity policy in February 2016 and updated it most recently in February 2018.
+The Board adopted a written diversity policy in February 2016 and updated it most recently in November 2019.
 Chorus seeks to maintain a Board comprised of talented and dedicated directors whose skills and backgrounds reflect the diverse nature of the business environment in which Chorus operates.
 The Board is committed to diversity and sees increasing diversity at the Board level as an essential element to improving governance and performance, and to creating a competitive advantage.
 The Board believes a truly diverse Board will include and make good use of a variety of skills, experience, industry knowledge, perspectives and backgrounds.
-The Board’s diversity policy deals specifically with gender diversity and has set the objective of having women and men each represent no less than one-third (1/3) of the Board membership by 2022.
+The Board’s diversity policy includes diversity as one of the factors to be considered when identifying and selecting nominees for election or re-election to the Board of Directors and has set the objective of having women and men each represent no less than one-third (1/3) of the Board membership by 2022.

 The Chair and CEO are members of the 30% Club, publicly expressing Chorus’ commitment to gender diversity.
 The 30% Club enlists support from Chairs and CEOs listed on the S&P/TSX to achieve better gender balance at board and senior management levels.

 In the Community